DongheeKang/MLOps_Note/linux_administration.md

       $ chown kang:admin myfile     : owner:group
       $ chgrp kim myfile            : nur gruppe aendern

+### Advanced File Permissions in Linux
+* no matter who launches the file, it runs with privileges of the owning group

+      $ chmod g+s file2
+      $ chmod g-s file2

+* with sticky bi, the files under public could only be deleted by the file owners

+      $ chmod +t public

+* monitor our system for any suspicious usages of the setuid bits to gain superuser privileges.

+      $ find / -user root -perm -4000 -exec ls -ldb {} \;

 ### Set Default Permission for New Files and Subdirectories
 * fstab